FengqianLin/Oblivionis-Music-Search-and-Downloader/README.md

 2. **Search for Music**:
    - Enter a keyword (song, artist, or album name) in the search bar.
    - Select a music source (e.g., NetEase, Kuwo) and search type (song/artist or album).
-   - Click the "Search" button to display results.
+   - Click the "搜索" button to display results.
 3. **View Album Covers**: Double-click a song in the results to fetch and display its album cover.
 4. **Download Music**:
    - Select one or more songs from the results (use `Ctrl+A` to select all or drag to select multiple).
-   - Click "Download Selected Songs" and choose save directories for music and lyrics (if not predefined in settings).
+   - Click "下载选中歌曲" and choose save directories for music and lyrics (if not predefined in settings).
    - Monitor the download progress via the progress bar.
 5. **Customize Settings**:
-   - Click the "Settings" button to configure default music source, search type, bitrate, and save paths.
+   - Click the "设置" button to configure default music source, search type, bitrate, and save paths.
    - Save settings to apply them immediately and persist across sessions.

 ## API Information